ServiceManager class

 The factory the dispatcher uses to create the ITbService instance for this service when the SCM launches it.
 IServiceCreator, no default.

-Set this to New ServiceCreator(Of MyServiceClass) where MyServiceClass is the user’s ITbService implementation:
+Assign New ServiceCreator(Of MyServiceClass) where MyServiceClass is the user’s ITbService implementation:

 .InstanceCreator = New ServiceCreator(Of MyService)